davidbeard741/arcticfrenz-data/README.md

 Refer to [Part 1, Step 3](https://github.com/davidbeard741/arcticfrenz-data#step-3-set-up-your-python-development-environment) for the setup instructions.

-### Step 2: Web Scraping and Selenium WebDriver
+### Step 2: Automated Data Extraction with Selenium WebDriver

-This script employs Selenium WebDriver to automate web browser interactions for the purpose of collecting additional metadata about NFTs.
-It scrapes data from a specific website, focusing on extracting information about NFT holders and relevant timestamps.
-Subsequently, this data is used to update a JSON file.
-The following sections detail the key functionalities of the script:
+This script utilizes Selenium WebDriver to automate web browser interactions and gather additional metadata about NFTs.
+It targets a website to extract data about NFT holders and associated timestamps.
+This information is then incorporated into a JSON file.

-#### Parsing Approach

-**Owner Address Extraction:**
-- The script scans the HTML content of a webpage to locate a specific table with a header titled 'Owner'.
-This identification is crucial as the table contains the NFT owner's address.
-- Within this table, the script bypasses any 'measurement' rows (marked by the class 'ant-table-measure-row').
-These rows are not visible to users and do not contain relevant data.
-- The primary focus is on the first visible row following any measurement rows.
-This row holds the necessary information.
-- The script then extracts the text within the 'a' tag found in the second 'td' (table data) element of this row.
-This text is the actual owner's address associated with the NFT.

-**Timestamp Extraction:**
-- Similar to the owner address extraction, the script identifies and parses a specific table on the webpage to extract timestamp data related to the NFT.
-- The script navigates to the appropriate column (identified in the script) that contains timestamp information.
-- It extracts the timestamp data from the first visible row, ensuring that it skips any non-relevant rows such as measurement rows.

 <details>
   <summary>CLICK TO EXPAND Python Script</summary>